 The Federal Government is broken down into fifteen departments, each of which consists of a number of sub-departments and organizational groups tasked with accomplishing the Department's overall goals.

 The Department of the Treasury was created to manage the governments revenue.
 The Treasury is most commonly known for operating the Internal Revenue Service (IRS).
 In addition to managing taxes and revenue, the Treasury mints paper currency and coins.
 The Treasury has become a steward of the U.S. economy by working to promote economic growth and stability in the economy by combatting threats to the fanatical system.

 The Treasury primarily hires Accountants, Attorneys, Economists, Human Resource Specialists, Information Technology Specialists and Intelligence Specialists.
 The Alcohol and Tobacco Tax and Trade Bureau (TTB) and the Financial Crimes Enforcement Network (FinCEN), subsidiaries of the Treasury, hire Law Enforcement Officers as well.

-In 2015, the most common occupation employed by the Department of Treasury was Contact Representative at 11,287 employees.
-The second largest occupation was Internal Revenue Agent with 10,742 employees.
+In 2021, the most common occupation employed by the Department of Treasury was Contact Representative at 19,081 employees.
+The second largest occupation was Tax Examining with 12,009 employees.

 The Treasury building is located in Washington D.C. where the majority of its workforce is stationed.
 The bureaus within the Treasury are located at several other locations around the country, including Ohio, Maryland and California.
 The law enforcement elements are located at one of 12 field offices around the country.